shuoding/SFPL-Interpreter/README.md

 The whole function definition expression evaluates to a closure.

-Since SFPL is a dynamically-typed language, there is no type associated to ```<parameter-variable>```, and one function can return different types of values based on its argument's type.
+There is no type associated to ```<parameter-variable>```, and one function can return different types of values based on its argument's type.

 #### 9. Function Call: ```(call <closure-expression> <argument-expression>)```